zsat/discord-playlist-manager/README.md

     - `discord`
     - `google-auth-oauthlib`
     - `google-auth-python-client`
-- Read through all the comments to make sure everything is good to go, add the bot to your server, then run bot.py.
+- Read through all the comments to make sure everything is good to go, add the bot to your server, then run `% python3 bot.py`.

 ---

 ## Q&A:

 >What's its purpose?
-- There are many Discord bots that will play songs in voice channels, but there wasn't any easy way for my friends and I to organize what we want to play, so I created this bot.
+- There are (were) many Discord bots that will play songs in voice channels, but there wasn't any easy way for my friends and I to organize what we want to play, so I created this bot.

 >Why is this on Github and not on Discord's bot list?
-- It's really only intended for me to use, so I don't need to host it on a server.
+- It's mostly just intended for me to use with my friends, plus now with it being able to play Youtube audio in voice channels, I don't want Youtube sending me cease and desists.
 - So that anyone can use the code for their own bot / functions.